surjikal/dotfiles/README.md

 ### stow

 [Stow](https://www.gnu.org/software/stow) will symlink the contents of a directory into your home directory.
-This helps manage things like app config files.

 For example, there's a `nano` directory in this repo that contains a `.nanorc`.
 If you run `stow nano`, it will symlink `~/.dotfiles/nano/.nanorc` to `~/.nanorc`.

-The dotfiles allow you to specify which directories you want to automatically stow on startup.
+Run `dot stow` and edit the `STOWED` array to specify which dirs you want to stow on startup.
-Run `dot stow` and edit the `STOWED` array.

 ## Shoutouts to...